 The practice has a strategy for the promotion of oral health and hygiene.
-There was information available in regards to oral health promotion and a range of products for sale at reception.
-A hygienist is employed one day a week.
-The practice has a health promotion outreach programme that they deliver in schools.
-Mrs McKinney confirmed that oral health is actively promoted on an individual level with patients during their consultations.
-Two members of staff are about to undertake the BDA certificate in dental health education.
+There was a range of health promotion information leaflets available in the reception area, and the practice has a health promotion outreach programme that they deliver in schools.
+The practice has developed excellent pictorial posters for children and is a member of the British Dental Health Foundation (BDHF) who provides oral health promotion information.
+Ms Kelly confirmed that oral health is actively promoted on an individual level with patients during their consultations.